 However, even though the bacteria can be detected under the microscope, they are not always seen, even if they are present.
 To make sure the test result is reliable, the sample you give is put into a special pot.
 This pot also contains a substance that allows the bacteria to grow.
 The pot, known as a plate, is then put into an incubator allowing any bacteria present to grow.
-The plates are then checked to see if any bacteria which cause STIs have grown.
+The plates are then checked to see if any bacteria which cause sexually transmitted infections (STIs) have grown.
 It takes a while for the bacteria to grow; this is why you may be asked to check back with the clinic for more results in a few weeks' time.
 Trichomonas can also be seen under the microscope.

 The results of tests for chlamydia and blood tests for syphilis, hepatitis B and hepatitis C are usually not available on the same day.

 Some clinics offer same-day HIV testing.
 This means you get the result of the test on the day your blood sample is taken.
 Most clinics ask you to make an appointment for this service, as it may only take place at certain times.